Spyder-Academy/spyderacademy/content/education/openingrangebreakout/index.md

 #### When to Exit the trade

-The ORB indicator for Trading View will give you price targets based on the 50% and 100% of the opening range.
+The ORB Strategy indicator for Trading View will give you price targets based on the 50% and 100% of the opening range.
 Price tends to reject at these levels and so are good profit target areas to start trimming your position.

 Likewise the 5m 9ema is another great moving average to keep you in a trade while the price stays above it.
 You can exit when the price crosses the 5m 9ema.